mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 #### 6.1.2 Improved Model Contextual Capability

-Thanks to the protocol, the model can operate on **structured and up-to-date data**, not just free text.
+Thanks to the protocol, the model can operate on **structured and up to date data**, not just free text.
 This enables richer interactions, more complex tasks, and a more precise understanding of the environment.

 Example: comparing two legal contracts, running unit tests on code, or reviewing metrics of a data pipeline.

 #### 6.1.3 Extensibility and Modularity

 MCP is designed to be **modular**, allowing developers to create their own custom servers, tools, or resources without needing to modify the core of the host or model.
-This accelerates innovation and enables domain-specific adaptations.
+This accelerates innovation and enables domain specific adaptations.

 #### 6.1.4 Alignment with Emerging Paradigms